 The Hong Kong Sevens is considered to be the jewel in the crown of the IRB Sevens World Series.
 The tournament was set up in 1976 and has risen to become the highest profile sevens tournament in the world, and a firm favourite of players and fans alike.
 120,000 fans pack the seats of the Hong Kong Stadium over the three days of the tournament.

-The tournament differs from the other IRB series events, by welcoming 24 of the world best rugby sevens teams instead of the usual 16.
+The tournament differs from the other IRB series events, by welcoming 28 of the world best rugby sevens teams instead of the usual 16 which includes the HSBC World Sevens Series qualifier with the winner taking it's sport on the series next season.
 In 2009 it was an all pacific island affair in the final, Samoa narrowly beating New Zealand 24 – 21.

 The Hong Kong Sevens is one of the most anticipated events in the Hong Kong sporting calendar.
 Not only for the elite level rugby sevens, but the phenomenal party atmosphere that is created.
 The South stand becomes home to fans who dance, drink and in some occasions streak the day away.